Our Lady of the Rosary Cathedral, Itabira: History

 The parish of Our Lady of the Rosary of Itabira of the Mato Dentro was created on April 6, 1826.
 The church, known as Matriz do Rosário, was built in the first half of the 19th century.
-In 1965, with the creation of the Diocese of Itabira, the church of the Rosary obtained the condition of cathedral.
+In 1965, with the creation of the Diocese of Itabira, the church of the Rosary became a cathedral.
 On November 9, 1970, after a long period of rain, one of the cathedral's side walls collapsed and one of the towers was badly damaged.
-The old cathedral was demolished and in the same place the current cathedral was built.
+The old cathedral was demolished and the current cathedral was built in the same place.
 Construction began in 1976 and was completed in 1985.